CurtisNewbie/vfm/README.md

 # vfm

-Virtual File Manager - A lightweight alternative of [file-service v1.2.7](https://github.com/CurtisNewbie/file-server/tree/v1.2.7).
+Virtual File Manager - A lightweight replacement for [file-service v1.2.7](https://github.com/CurtisNewbie/file-server/tree/v1.2.7).
 This app will run using the schema originally created by `file-service v1.2.7`.

 Unlike file-service, vfm doesn't manage the actual file storage.
 The file storage is managed by [mini-fstore](https://github.com/CurtisNewbie/mini-fstore), a light-weight and simple solution designed for general usage.